• Share this on:

 One of the most popular ways to go green is to produce and offer organic products.
 Organic food production is strongly supported by the EGD.
 One of the aims of the Farm to Fork Strategy is to increase the share of organic agricultural land in Europe to 25% by 2030.
 The consumption of imported organic food is also increasing.

 The new organic regulation is accompanied by more than 20 secondary acts that regulate the production, control and trade of organic products in more detail.
-Some of the important acts to be aware of are detailed organic production rules, the list of authorised substances for plant protection and the rules on documentation requirements for imports.
+Some of the important acts to be aware of are detailed organic production rules, a list of authorised substances for plant protection and the rules on documentation requirements for imports.

 Main changes implemented by the new organic regulation, relevant for the processed fruit and vegetables sector:

-• A longer list of authorised substances for use in processing of organic products, such as additives and processing aids.
+• A longer list of authorised substances for use in processing of organic products, such as additives and processing aids;

-• Flavourings must be at least 95% natural extracts.
+• Flavourings must be at least 95% natural extracts;

-• A list of authorised substances for disinfection and cleaning is expected to be published in 2023.
+• A list of authorised substances for disinfection and cleaning is expected to be published in 2024.

 Sustainability labelling of food products